-On 6 September 2018, the Company obtained shareholders' approval for the issuance of a second tranche convertible bonds of an aggregate principal amount of US\$70 million ("Tranche 2 Convertible Bonds" or "CB2") and warrants exercisable at an aggregate amount of US\$30 million (the "Warrants" or the "Warrant Shares") to DCP and Blue Starry Energy Limited and Glory Sky to fund the green investment ("GI") related business of the Company.
+On 6 September 2018, the Company obtained shareholders' approval for the issuance of a second tranche of convertible bonds of an aggregate principal amount of US\$70 million ("Tranche 2 Convertible Bonds" or "CB2") and warrants exercisable at an aggregate amount of US\$30 million (the "Warrants" or the "Warrant Shares") to DCP and CDH (each an "Investor" and collectively, the "Investors") to fund the GI related business of the Company.
+Subsequently, the Company completed the issuance of CB2 with an aggregate principal amount of US\$20 million on 15 October 2018 and completed the issuance of 57,625,714 Warrants on 21 December 2018.
+As at 31 December 2020, all the Warrants expired unexercised, and all 57,625,714 Warrants have lapsed and ceased to be valid for any purpose.